 Exam Date and Time A read-through time will be given prior to the start of the exam-15 minutes in the morning session and 15 minutes in the afternoon session.
 Exam Registration Candidates may register online or with an application.
 Order Study Notes There is no study note package for this examination.
 Introductory Study Note The Introductory Study Note has a complete listing of all readings as well as errata and other important information.
 Case Study There is no case study for this examination.
-Past Exams There are no past exams for this examination.
-Past exams from 2000-present for other SOA exams are available on the SOA website.
+Past Exams Past copies of this exam from 2013-present are available on the SOA website.
 Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices.
 Appendices The Appendices to Fundamentals of General Insurance Actuarial Analysis are part of the course of reading for this examination.
 Because they apply to multiple topics, they are not mentioned in the specific readings in the syllabus.